maglub/piLogger/README.txt

 3) Set up a "default" plot group with all devices:

-./dbTool -d | xargs -L1 -I X ./dbTool --add -p --plotGroup default --deviceId X
+./dbTool -d | xargs -L1 -I X ./dbTool --add -pg --plotGroup default --deviceId X

 3) Set up the capture file by adding the aliases you want to log.
 The easiest way is to take all aliases in aliases.conf